appscode/blog/content/post/kubedb-v2022.05.24/index.md

 ## PGBouncer

 In this release, KubeDB-managed PGBouncer is now supporting the latest pgBouncer version `1.17.0`.
 The new release also supports a `TLS secured` connection for both client and server(PostgreSQL).
 It also enables support for Prometheus `monitoring` for pgBouncer.
 To expand the compatibility with third-party software, we are creating an `AppBinding` with connection credentials so that any third-party software can communicate seamlessly with the pgBouncer.
+The KubeDB operator also performs a continuous health check on the PGBouncer to reflect the ready status.

 ```yaml
 apiVersion: kubedb.com/v1alpha2